algorandfoundation/algokit-cli/CONTRIBUTING.md

    - Manually:
      - Install `Python` - [Link](https://www.python.org/downloads/): The minimum required version is `3.10`.
      - Install `Poetry` - [Link](https://python-poetry.org/docs/#installation): The minimum required version is `1.2`.
-     - Run `poetry install` in the root directory (this should set up `.venv` and install all Python dependencies)
+     - If you're not using PyCharm, then run `poetry install` in the root directory (this should set up `.venv` and install all Python dependencies - PyCharm will do this for you on startup)
    - Via automated script:

      - For your convenience, we provide an opinionated way to _quickly_ get the prerequisites up and running via pyenv and Poetry, which is handy if you are less familiar with Python or feeling lazy.